eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 In the UK, they provide a Stocks & Shares ISA (but no PEA in France).
 There's also a practice part of every account should you wish to build up confidence in using the interface with fake money.
 As of May 2021, there's currently a waitlist so if you choose Trading212 you might want to [sign up](https://www.trading212.com/invite/FMqHiTlg) ASAP.

+I should also mention that if your **workplace** offers an investing account (e.g. [Plan d'Épargne Entreprise](https://www.service-public.fr/particuliers/vosdroits/F2142) (PEE) in France), then it can be good to do some investing in it.
+Normally, one big benefit is that you can invest from your salary before it gets taxed (unlike your received salary), and tax when withdrawing might be only on gains.

 For **crypto**, hands down the biggest and best exchange is [Binance](https://guy.coinbureau.com/binance/) (this referral link is not mine but you get 25% commission back with each trade).